MicrosoftDocs/cpp-docs/docs/mfc/reference/cpen-class.md

 *`nWidth`*\
 Specifies the width of the pen.

-- For the first version of the constructor, if this value is 0, the width in device units is always 1 pixel, except that the width will not be affected by scale-transform operations that are in effect for the Graphics object that the pen is used for, resulting in the width to be always 1 pixel.
+- For the first version of the constructor, a value of 0 will be treated similarly to a value of 1, except that the width will not be affected by scale-transform operations that are in effect for the Graphics object that the pen is used for; the width will always be 1 pixel.

 - For the second version of the constructor, if *`nPenStyle`* is `PS_GEOMETRIC`, the width is given in logical units.
 If *`nPenStyle`* is `PS_COSMETIC`, the width must be set to 1.